 Prepare your rental bike for the Donkey Republic platform

 No worries, if your bikes don't have forks with those special holes.
-We will send you alternate mounting gear.
+We will send you alternate mounting strips and gear.
 See below pictures.

 GETTING YOUR BIKES ON THE DONKEY PLATFORM

-After you mounted your locks and made sure that all the components sit nice and tight it’s time to make them accessible to the riders.
+After you mounted your locks and made sure that all the other components and branding material sit nice and tight, it’s time to make them accessible to the riders.
 We have designed a fleet management system that allows you to control your bikes with a little effort.
-As an admin you will be able to:
+As an Admin, through the main menu (highlighted with the yellow bow in the picture below) you are able to manage your bikes, your hubs, your tickets and much more.

 Manage your locks: